loogmaii/Project_2_Mai_Jana/Readme.md

 ```

 **Fig.1** Shows the function used to only acquire the data apropriate for the needed time period.

 **Inside data**
+Shows the format in which we stored data in the csv file

 ```.py
    with open("data.csv","a") as file: